 - Making suggestions and recommendations to you about goods or services that may be of interest to you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.

-Generally, we do not rely on consent as a legal ground for processing your personal data, other than in relation to sending marketing communications to you via email or WhatsApp messaging.
+Generally, we do not rely on consent as a legal ground for processing your personal data, other than in relation to sending marketing communications to you via email.

 You have the right to withdraw consent to marketing at any time by emailing us at or following unsubscribe links in any of our newsletters or marketing channels.
 To unsubscribe from Whatsapp just sent ‘STOP’ to any message.

 You may choose to restrict the collection or use of your personal information in the following ways: